Particular/docs.particular.net/servicecontrol/audit-instances/index.md

 ### Endpoint detection

-When a ServiceControl Audit instance detects a new endpoint it sends a notification to the primary ServiceControl instance.
+When a ServiceControl Audit instance detects a new endpoint, it sends a notification to the primary ServiceControl instance.
 The primary instance keeps track of all of the endpoints in the system and can monitor them with heartbeats and custom checks.

 ### Successful retry detection